Tag: Trump

 113 of the 122 were released by the Bush administration.

 There’s also of course the complicated discussion about legality and rights and preventive detention and the possibility or impossibility of knowing what people are going to do in the future.
-We could just imprison all human beings because they might do … Read the rest
+We could just imprison all human beings because they might do something bad in future, but it wouldn’t be a good plan.
+But in any case he lied on the facts.

 Nice opening paragraph: